MicrosoftDocs/architecture-center/docs/solution-ideas/articles/collaboration-microsoft-365-content.md

 You can use Azure services to add real-time collaborative functionality to custom applications just as you do with  off-the-shelf solutions.
 This example solution shows how you can use libraries and Azure services to meet custom collaboration requirements.
 In addition to real-time collaboration, this solution supports user presence status.
 Users can work together in the custom app to collect ideas, see when new ideas are added, modified, or deleted in real time, and avoid data conflicts during collaboration sessions.

 To meet these requirements, the solution uses Fluid Framework and Azure Fluid Relay.
-It authenticates users against Azure Active Directory (Azure AD) by using the Microsoft Graph Toolkit Login component and the Microsoft Authentication Library (MSAL) provider in the application.
+It authenticates users against Azure Active Directory (Azure AD) by using the Login component of the Microsoft Graph Toolkit and the Microsoft Authentication Library (MSAL) provider.

 ## Potential use cases
 This solution applies to companies that build custom application solutions that require: